Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/dynamic/_index.en.md

 ### Secured code lists

-If you want to produce lists of options that are sensitive you can implement `IInstanceAppOptionsProvider`, which will validate that the user has read rights as defined in the authorization policy from the `policy.xml`-file.
+If you need to generate sensitive code lists, you can implement the `IInstanceAppOptionsProvider` interface.
+This ensures that the user access is validated based on read rights defined in the authorization policy specified in the `policy.xml` file.
 Below you'll find an example of how to implement a secured options provider.

 ```C#